ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/_index.md

 who_is_this_for: This is an introductory topic for software developers who want to learn about Arm Confidential Compute Architecture (CCA).

 learning_objectives:
-    - Learn about the software stack used in Arm CCA
+    - Learn about the reference software stack used in Arm CCA
-    - Build and run the software stack on an AEM Base FVP platform with RME extensions.
+    - Build and run the software stack on an Armv-A AEM Base FVP platform with support for RME extensions
     - Create a virtual machine in a realm running guest linux

 prerequisites:
-    - An Arm computer running Ubuntu 20.04.
+    - An Arm computer running Ubuntu 22.04.
 Cloud instances can be used, refer to the list of [Arm cloud service providers](/learning-paths/servers-and-cloud-computing/csp/).

 author_primary: Pareena Verma